 Shop and Exhibition Space

-Our shop is down towards the end of the cobbles of St Leonard’s Lane, as you walk towards Edinburgh’s majestic Salisbury Crags.
+The Nomads Tent is down towards the end of the cobbles of St Leonard’s Lane, as you walk towards Edinburgh’s majestic Salisbury Crags.
 Located here for almost three decades, many locals have come to refer to it simply as the ‘The Tent’.
 Another favourite term is ‘Aladdin’s cave’, thanks to the wide range and exotic variety of our goods.
 You will find an exciting selection of decorative and tribal rugs, kilims, furniture, cushions, scarves and jewellery, and much, much more!
-All the goods on offer are acquired in the bazaars of Iran, India, Afghanistan, Turkey and points East.
+All the goods on offer are acquired in the bazaars of Persia, India, Afghanistan, Turkey and points East.

 The Nomads Tent was noted by Ian Rankin in his book ‘The Falls’.
 A new neighbour to the Nomads Tent is the recently opened Holyrood Distillery.

 In the Nomads Tent you can enjoy the experience of seeing and touching the items that interest you and we are happy to answer any questions.
 We can provide specialist advice on rug cleaning and repair, moth problems and all matters concerning rugs.
 Rug repair itself is done in our shop.
 In the autumn we take to the road around the UK with pop-up travelling exhibitions.
 These 10 day long selling exhibitions are held in private homes